ysdn2019/Graduates-List/graduates/caitlin-lewis.md

 ---
 path: /work/Seat
 graduate: Caitlin Lewis
-mainimg: /assets/work/lewis_caitlin_project2_web_main.png
+cover: /assets/work/lewis_caitlin_project2_web_main.png
-thumbnailimg: /assets/work/lewis_caitlin_project2_web_thumbnail.png
+thumbnail: /assets/work/lewis_caitlin_project2_web_thumbnail.png
 title: Seat
 groupmembers: Mirabelle Wang, Livia Widjaja and Anna Bacani
-fields: Data Visualisation, Interactive, UI/UX
+category: Data Visualisation, Interactive, UI/UX
 mediumdimensions: iOS App, iPhone 6/7/8
 description: Seat is a mobile app that allows young professionals and/or students to find and book a seat in any place they want to work.
 This app helps the users find their best-suited workspace and increase productivity where they’re guaranteed a seat so that they don’t waste time on trying to find a seat without the app.
 digitallink: https://caitlinmlewis.com/seat